Oil prices soar after progress on massive US stimulus bill | ExBulletin

 In Japan, a private survey showed factory activity was growing at the fastest pace in more than two years in February, adding to signs of a rebound in Asian growth.

-On the flip side, investors are betting that this week’s meeting of the Organization of the Petroleum Exporting Countries (OPEC) and its allies, a group known as OPEC +, will result in a return of l offer on the market.
+On the flip side, investors are betting that this week’s meeting of the Organization of the Petroleum Exporting Countries (OPEC) and its allies, a group known as OPEC +, will result in a return of supply. on the market.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online